How to Quickly Import Orders into Shopify?

 Order Status

-Mismatched Product SKU
+Mismatch Product SKU

 Double-check that the SKU in the import file matches the Shopify product listing exactly, including formatting, spacing, and capitalization.